sudoyashi/da_cabby/docs/_posts/2022-01-28-newcamspecs.markdown

 date:   2022-03-04 00:00:00 -1000
 categories: camshaft
 ---

-# Waking up the JH engine, camshaft preparation

-A new camshaft, a worth mod for its own post.
+Eventually, I plan on adding a 276 to improve the powerband dyanmic for the Mk1.
+A new camshaft, a worthy mod for its own post.

 While a new camshaft does not technically add major power on its own, a new camshaft would shift the powerband over between the RPM range.
 There are three factors that the camshaft will affect:
 - duration; how long a valve will be open and close